transentis/bptk_py/index.rst

 Getting Help
 ============

 BPTK-Py is developed and maintained by `transentis labs <https://www.transentis.com/business-prototyping-toolkit/en/>`_.
+Currently the main developers are `Dr. Oliver Grasl <https://linkedin.com/in/olivergrasl>`_, `Jeremy Funk <https://linkedin.com/in/nathan-jeremy-funk-344617216>`_  and `David Granzin <https://linkedin.com/in/makisuo>`_, former contributors include Dominik Schröck and Ahmed Eldably.

 The best place to ask questions about the framework is our `Business Prototyping Toolkit Meetup <https://www.transentis.com/business-prototyping-toolkit-meetup/en/>`_, which meets online regularly.